 Microspikes – These small chains are often required for safely hiking in snowy and icy conditions.
 They provide traction on slippery trails and fit right over your hiking boot or shoe.
 They can also be used in place of snowshoes if the snow isn’t too deep.

 Camera Gear – As photographers, we carry more camera gear than the average person.
-If you are interested in photography, be check out our photography page.
+If you are interested in photography, be sure to check out our photography page.
 We used to recommend the Sony a6000 as a beginners camera but now it is outdated and the Sony A7R II offers a better quality to value ratio.
 We currently use (and love!) the Sony A7R IV as our advanced camera body.

 Long Fleece Pants – If we are hiking to photograph a sunrise or sunset, we always bring an extra pair of warm long fleece pants.
 Once the sun goes down, it can get chilly, especially after the summer months.